 If you are wondering what the geniuses of today are working on, Stanford provides lectures and discussions featuring national and international experts in their fields, spanning a breadth of topics equal to Stanford’s course material.
 Most of these lectures are free and open to the public, although some require you to RSVP in advance.
-A few departments also offer updates on their work for the public, such as the SLAC National Accelerator Laboratory, which provides open lectures every other month for members of the community to brush up on cutting-edge science from updates on Higgs Boson discoveries to the nanotechnology of diamonds.
+A few departments also offer updates on their work for the public, such as the SLAC National Accelerator Laboratory.
+This organization provides open lectures every other month for members of the community to brush up on cutting-edge science, from updates on Higgs boson discoveries to the nanotechnology of diamonds.

-The Dean’s Lecture Series is open to students, faculty and the public (with a rsvp) and fuelled by their drive towards sustainability, diversity, internationalization, and academic excellence.
-The talks cover such topics as the Rwandan genocide, the theology of Salvador Dalí, and data visualization.
+The Dean’s Lecture Series is open to students, faculty and the public (with an RSVP).
+The talks are fueled by the university’s drive towards sustainability, diversity, internationalization, and academic excellence.
+They cover such topics as the Rwandan genocide, the theology of Salvador Dalí, and data visualization.

 Keep an eye on the Berkeley events calendar to attend lectures on cutting-edge developments in academia.
-Lectures cover topics including neuroscience and philosophy, with guest speakers as well as Berkeley professors offering their expertise within their specific fields.
+Lectures cover topics such as neuroscience and philosophy, with guest speakers as well as Berkeley professors offering their expertise within their specific fields.

-In addition to a delightful treasure trove of good reads, Books Inc. spotlights books by hosting discussions with the authors themselves.
+Books Inc. started as an independent bookstore — which the founders claim to be the oldest on the west coast, dating back to 1851 during the Gold Rush — that has since turned into a successful chain of 11 locations in California.
+In addition to a delightful treasure trove of good reads, the stores spotlight books by hosting discussions with the authors themselves.
 Different events are held at the East Bay, Peninsula, and San Francisco locations.